ArthurSabadini/eecs2032-braille-writer/README.md

 - 🔌 **Microcontroller:** [Arduino Mega 2560](https://store.arduino.cc/products/arduino-mega-2560-rev3) (ATmega2560)
 - ⚙️ **Circuit Driver:** Custom actuator control circuit
 - 🧩 **Interface:** Digital I/O for control signaling and feedback

+## Credits

+Special thanks to:

+- **Alarm Siren** for the [arduino-kicad-library](https://github.com/Alarm-Siren/arduino-kicad-library) project, where the Arduino_Mega2560_R3_Shield kicad symbol (ArduinoMega) was used in the schematic.

+- **Andres Garcia Alves** for the [electronics-kicad-custom-simbols](https://github.com/andres-garcia-alves/electronics-kicad-custom-simbols) project, where the VS1838B kicad symbol (InfraRed sensor) was used in the schematic.

 ## License
 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)